Easy And Practical Key holder Projects To Make

 Whatever option you choose to make, try to incorporate the features that your family could use.
 A chalkboard, pinboard or pen and pad will offer a place to jot down something that everyone needs to remember, such as an important appointment, or perhaps a quickie shopping list or necessary homework that the kids need to complete.

 The materials you choose to make the key holder don't have to be expensive.
 You can use PAR or laminated pine that you can buy at Builders, or you can use reclaimed pallet wood.
-It all depends on how you want the finished project to look.
+It all depends on how you want to finished project to look.
 If you want a rustic look - go with pallet wood.
 For something a bit more stylish, you can use PAR pine.
 Both materials can be sanded to a smooth finish, stained in your choice of wood tint - or painted - and finished to complement your decor style.

 For a large family that's always on the go, you might want to make something that ticks all the boxes: somewhere to hang coats and bags, a place for shoes and shelves for items that go in and outdoors regularly.
 The idea is to design a key holder / command centre that meets YOUR needs and keeps clutter out of the house.